0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/quickstart.md

 ```

 !!! important
-    The frontend deployment requires that smart contracts to have been deployed before, so if you are only deploying the frontend, make sure that you:
+    The frontend deployment requires that smart contracts to have already been deployed, so if you are only deploying the frontend, make sure that you:

     1. Have already run the smart contracts deploy command successfully.
-    2. OR, run the following wizard:
+    2. If not, run the following wizard command:

             `generate smart-contracts-config -e production -n CHAIN_NAME`